What is good indoor climate?

 — ASHRAE IAQ, 2013

-The indoor environmental quality (IEQ) can be defined and determined by a variety of physical and psychological aspects of life indoors, such as thermal comfort, air quality, lighting quality and acoustic conditions, as well as others.
+When describing the indoor climate, we often use the term of the environmental quality (IEQ).
+IEQ can be defined and determined by a variety of physical and psychological aspects of the indoor climate which can affect our health, well-being and performance — including, but not limited to, such as air quality, thermal comfort, light quality and acoustic conditions, as well as others.

 Discover why indoor environmental quality is so complex